carlsmith/htme/README.md

 ## Project Status

 The library is brand new, so we can not recommend using it in production yet.
 However, it is well tested and has no known bugs.

-The license is GPL3.
-Please see the wiki for more information or open an issue to ask any questions.
+Please see the wiki for more information, or open an issue to ask a question.

 ##  Installation